polterguy/polterguy.github.io/tutorials/auth/index.md

 you create a new application.
 At this point some might argue that OAuth2 solves these problems, and while technically that is true, OAuth2 is also extremely complex and over engineered, and very easy to get wrong.
-With Magic authentication and authorisation simply works out of the box, without you having to configure anything at all, making things almost impossible to get wrong.
+With Magic authentication and authorisation simply works out of the box, without you having to configure anything at all, making it almost impossible to have something going wrong.
 Watch the following video for a walkthrough of how the auth parts in Magic works.

 <div class="video">
-<iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/tR2kyM6HKxw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/xD9NEWbgfYY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 ## User administration